salrashid123/confidential_space/README.md

     print(r.sq(2))
 ```

-Though realistically, if your'e dealing with an ML model you deem sensitive, maybe a better way would be to [export import a tensosorflow model](https://www.tensorflow.org/hub/exporting_tf2_saved_model) (i'm not familiar with TF so i don't know how this is done..)
+In a similar way, if you're dealing with an ML model you deem sensitive, you can also [export/import a tensosorflow model](https://www.tensorflow.org/tutorials/keras/save_and_load#save_the_entire_model).
+For this, the entire model is saved or encrypted and only visible to the TEE after attestation (i'm not familiar with TF so i don't know if [this is how its done](https://gist.github.com/salrashid123/0e6f5a1a11bc12ab21306c1e1ce94fed)..)

 #### Check Cosign Signature and Attestation at Runtime